-Amounts in USD thousands 2018 2017
+Amounts in USD thousands 2020 2019

-Fair value of interest rate swaps 2 395 1 647
+Fair value of interest rate swaps 1 211 840

-Derivative financial assets 2 395 1 647
+Derivative financial liabilities 1 211 840

-Under the BNP loan facility, the Company entered into interest rate swaps for USD 300 million of the principal amount of the loan.
-As of 31 December 2018 and 2017 the market value of derivative financial instruments was positive USD 2.4 million and positive USD 1.6 million, respectively.
+The Company entered into new interest rate swaps in 2020 for USD 226 million of the principal amount of the secured loans.
+The previous interest rate swaps were terminated in Q1 2020 for USD 1.9 million.
+As of 31 December 2020 and 2019 the market value of derivative financial instruments was negative USD 1.2 million and negative USD 0.8 million, respectively.
 The fair value of the interest swaps is based on broker quotes.
 Similar contracts are traded in an active market and the quotes reflect the actual transactions in similar instruments.
 In accordance with IFRS 9, the Company considered the impact its own credit risk would have on the valuation in the market.
 It therefore adjusted the risk-free discount rate to include a credit spread of 200 basis points.
-The result of the credit spread differential had a negative impact of USD 39 thousand and USD 27 thousand on the fair value of interest rate swaps at 31 December 2018 and 2017, respectively.
+The result of the credit spread differential is immaterial in 2020 and 2019.